 Presentations to large groups address topics of specific interest to each group, so must be scheduled at least one month in advance.
 A computer projector and screen are usually needed, and a PA system for outdoor groups larger than 75 is required.
 Our fee for this program is $200 for up to two hours, with scholarships available for qualifying groups.
 Standard school assemblies usually address K – 3rd, 4 – 6th, and 7 – 8th separately.

 We can customize a tour of any length, with or without bike rentals; or present a private version of any of our 2-hour, Social ride sightseeing tours of Downtown Cleveland.
+Guide fees are generally $100/hr for a League Certified Instructor to lead up to 20 riders.
 Please email or call for more details.

 Group bike rentals